-At 31 December 2019, the Company recognised a loss after taxation of R38,0 million (2018: R325,8 million).
-The loss is attributable to the re-measurement of the derivative financial instrument at year end as required by the International Financial Reporting Standards.
-The loss on the re-measurement of the derivative financial instrument is almost entirely due to the decline in the MTN Group share price from R89,00 at 31 December 2018 to R82,49 at 31 December 2019.
+At 31 December 2020, the Company recognised a profit after taxation of R146,1 million (2019: R38,0 million loss).
+The profit is attributable to the dividend received from MTN Group in April 2020 being significantly greater than the loss on the re-measurement of the derivative financial instrument.
+The loss on the re-measurement of the derivative financial instrument is largely due to the further decline in the MTN Group share price from R82,49 at 31 December 2019 to R60,19 at 31 December 2020.

-The decline in the MTN Group share price since the prior financial year also resulted in a fair value loss of R332,7 million (2018: R2 433,0 million) being recognised in the statement of comprehensive income.
+The decline in the MTN Group share price since the prior financial year also resulted in a fair value loss of R1 139,8 million (2019: R 332,7 million) being recognised in the statement of comprehensive income.

-Repayment of MTN Zakhele Futhi's debt
+Repayment and refinancing of MTN Zakhele Futhi's debt

-During 2019, the Company received R399,5 million (2018: 480,2 million) in dividend income from MTN Group and was able to repay debt in excess of the budgeted repayment schedule.
+During April 2020, the Company received R272,8 million (2019: R399,5 million) in dividend income from MTN Group and was able to repay debt in excess of the budgeted repayment schedule.
 This income was used firstly to pay the Company's permitted operational costs and tax with the remainder of the dividend income being used to pay dividends owing to the preference shareholders and to reduce the capital portion of the debt owing to the preference shareholders.

-R276,9 million of the dividend income was applied towards the early redemption of the preference shares during the 2019 financial year.
+R212,6 million of the dividend income was applied towards the early redemption of the preference shares on 15 April 2020.
 This will ultimately result in a reduction of dividends payable on the preference shares over the life of these instruments.